Does home insurance cover hail damage to your roof & home?

 How to file a home insurance claim for roof hail damage

-The dwelling, other structures, and personal property coverage portions of your home insurance cover damage caused by hail.
+The dwelling, other structures, and personal property coverage portions of your home insurance policy pay for damage caused by hail.
 So if a flurry of two-inch hail stones puncture holes in the siding or roof of your house or garage, be sure to file a claim with your insurer immediately to be reimbursed for the damages.

 To file a fast and effective hail damage claim, do the following:

 • Contact your insurer and file a claim.
-After a hailstorm, the damage may be something obvious, like broken windows or a section of torn or fractured shingles.
-It’s also possible for hail to pierce holes in asphalt shingles but not be visible from street level.
-Regardless, if your home sustains hail damage, contact your insurer right away to inform them of the loss and submit your claim.
 Have your policy number ready and a thorough explanation of the damage indicated in the “proof of loss” form when you submit the hail damage claim.

 • Document the damage.
 Be sure to take photos and videos of the damaged parts of your home, but only if it is safe to do so.

 • Prepare for the insurance adjuster.
 Once your claim has been submitted, you’ll need to schedule an appointment with a home insurance adjuster who will assess the hail damage on behalf of your insurance company.
-Your insurer will then accept or deny your insurance claim and determine a payout based on this assessment.
-If possible, get repair estimates from licensed contractors in your area prior to the adjuster’s visit.
-Having estimates on hand could give you negotiation leverage in the event that you get low-balled by your insurer.
+Having estimates on hand from a licensed contractor could give you negotiation leverage in the event that you get low-balled by your insurer.

 • Hire a contractor to complete the repairs.
 Once your hail damage claim is approved and you’ve agreed on a settlement amount, contact licensed roofing contractors in your area to complete repairs.